Ibrahim5aad/Rev.-It/README.md

 Rev. It
 ===

 Rev. It is an extension for Revit add-in named pyRevit.
-So before using Rev. It you should download and install pyRevit from http://eirannejad.github.io/pyRevit/
+So before using Rev. It you should download and install pyRevit from: http://eirannejad.github.io/pyRevit/

 About Rev. It:
 ---